-Reach out and ask – you never know what could shake loose, and if you don’t ask the answer’s always no!
+Reach out and ask – you never know what could happen, and if you don’t ask the answer’s always no.

 You can also turn to Google.
 It’s as simple as opening a new browser and typing in “[Your Niche] + Write for Us.”
-Piece ‘a cake!
+Simple, right?

 This search should bring up several websites in your niche that have open submissions for contributions.
-Better yet – some of the opportunities might be paying gigs too!
+Better yet – some of the opportunities might offer pay for your writing, too.

-Write 2-3 samples in Google Docs (or your preferred format).
+Write 2-3 samples in Google Docs or your preferred format.
 Avoid getting stuck on this step – set a timer for 30 minutes and start researching the topic of your sample.
-Stop the research after 30 minutes and see how fast you can crank out your first draft!
+Stop the research after 30 minutes and get to writing.

 4. Create Your Portfolio

 Consequently, you have a lot of flexibility when it comes to displaying your portfolio.
-You can use as much or as little creativity as you’d like to help yourself stand out from the pack, or maybe you’ll try more than one method – do you!
+You can use as much or as little creativity as you’d like to help yourself stand out from the pack, or maybe you’ll try more than one method – it’s entirely up to you.

 Here are three that we recommend:

 Create a portfolio using a Google Doc and download it as a PDF.
-You can add links to your samples, your bio, your headshot and any other relevant experience pertaining to your niche.
+You can add links to your samples, include your bio and headshot, and any other relevant experience pertaining to your niche.
 Get creative and have some fun with it!

-Create a Hire Me Page on Your Website
+Create a Work With Me Page on Your Website

-If you’re ready to start a website, be sure to add a Hire Me page.
-If you want to see an example, feel free to check out mine.
+If you’re ready to start a website, be sure to add a Work With Me page.
+Here’s an example of one.

-In our course, Freelance Writing for Virtual Assistants, one of the six skills courses included in our VA training program, The #FullyBookedVA System, we walk you through the basics of a good writer’s website, including a Hire Me page.
+In our course, 30 Days or Less to Freelance Writing Success, we walk you through the basics of a good writer’s website, including an optimized Work With Me page.

-I highly recommend setting up a portfolio on Contently.
-It’s super easy to create an account and add links to your samples or upload PDFs.
+We highly recommend setting up a portfolio on a platform like Contently (free) or Authory (paid).
+It’s easy to create an account and add links to your samples or upload PDFs.

-Zina Kumok is another Contently success story.
-In fact, she landed two $1,000 gigs the same way!
+Zina Kumok is an alum of 30 Days or Less to Freelance Writing Success and a Contently success story.
+She landed two $1,000 writing projects the same way!

-This platform is definitely worth the little bit of effort when it comes to landing well-paying writing assignments!
+Both of these platforms are worth the small amount of effort when it comes to landing well-paying writing assignments.

 Pick one of the three methods above and create a portfolio for potential clients.
-And please – don’t think you have to wait until you have a super robust portfolio before you put it out there!
-Three samples will do to get started with, and you can always add more later.
+Don’t think you have to wait until you have a robust portfolio before you put it out there!
+Three samples are plenty to get started with, and you can always add more later.